lias-laboratory/jerboa-rebuild/README.md

 # Jerboa Rebuild

 This plugin records the modelling operations with their parameters during the modelling process.
-With such a record, users have the ability to edit the operations' parameters as well as the modelling process.
-Operations can be added, deleted and moved within the modelling process in order to regenerate a model.
+Users have the ability to edit a modelling process by adding and deleting within the modelling process in order to regenerate a model.

 ## Project requirements